TSoGiants/MECH2101-Mechanical-CAD-and-CAM/Development_Files/Mechanical_Drawings/Drawings.md

 >
 > In some cases, drawings are even the _primary_ means of communicating design data to manufacturers; errors in the creation and interpretation of mechanical drawings can mean the difference between receiving a good part and a bad part.
 The ability to read, understand, and create clear, communicative drawings is a critical skill!

-Engineering drawings, unlike more artistic representations, are created (and interpreted) in a methodical, standardized way to show the design of a part.
-A good blueprint covers the design in a clear and minimal way; we'd like another individual to understand our part completely with as little information as possible.
-This eliminates confusion from ambiguity or contradiction.
+Engineering drawings, unlike more artistic representations, are created (and interpreted) in a methodical, standardized way.
+A good blueprint endeavors to illustrate a part in a clear and minimal way; we'd like another individual to understand our part completely with as little information as possible.
+Doing so eliminates confusion, ambiguity, and unintended contradiction.

 With that said, there are few hard requirements for mechanical drawings so style and personal preference are a part of every drawing.
 Being consistent with decisions and sticking to already established conventions should be the overall goal.